 A takeaway from this website is the clear and bold opt-in that users won’t miss to stay in touch, as well as how bold and focused Mark’s branding is – two features to definitely keep in mind when creating your website.

-Her website transports you to the world she has created, allowing them to experience the maps, concepts, and esoterics that make up these shared spheres.
+Her website transports you to the world she has created, allowing you to experience the maps, concepts, and esoteric that make up these shared spheres.

 The attention to detail is remarkable and will go a very long way in the larger scheme of things.
 This is key for an indie author within the fantasy genre as it sustains the suspension of disbelief that the imaginative nature of fantasy is hinged on.

 We designed this website for her, along with the detailed fantasy maps of her world that we just love!

 Melissa has a useful blog for any indie authors starting out and what to watch out for, which we definitely recommend giving a read here.